worm-portal/wormutils/README.md

 # WORMutils

-A python package for common functions used in other WORM codes.
+A package for common functions used in other WORM codes.